markur4/plotastic/paper.md

 # aas-journal: Astrophysical Journal <- The name of the AAS journal.
 ---

 # Summary

 `plotastic` addresses the challenges of transitioning from exploratory data analysis to hypothesis testing in Python's data science ecosystem.
 Bridging the gap between `seaborn` and `pingouin`, this library offers a unified environment for plotting and statistical analysis.
-It simplifies the workflow with a user-friendly syntax and seamless integration with familiar `seaborn` parameters (y, x, hue, row, col).
+It simplifies the workflow with user-friendly syntax and seamless integration with familiar `seaborn` parameters (y, x, hue, row, col).
 Inspired by `seaborn`'s consistency, `plotastic` utilizes a `DataAnalysis` object to intelligently pass parameters to `pingouin` statistical functions.
+Hence, statistics and plotting are performed on the same set of parameters, so that the strength of `seaborn` in visualizing multidimensional data is extended onto statistical analysis.
+In essence, `plotastic` translates `seaborn` parameters into statistical terms, configures statistical protocols based on intuitive plotting syntax and returns a `matplotlib` figure with known customization options and more.
-The library systematically groups the data according to the needs of statistical tests and plots, conducts visualisation, analyses and supports extensive customization options.
-In essence, `plotastic` establishes a protocol for configuring statical analyses through plotting parameters.
-This approach streamlines the process, translating `seaborn` parameters into statistical terms, allowing researchers to focus on correct statistical testing and less about specific syntax and implementations.
+This approach streamlines data analysis, allowing researchers to focus on correct statistical testing and less about specific syntax and implementations.

 # Statement of need